J. Hector St. John de Crèvecœur: Biography

-In 1779, during the American Revolution, St. John tried to leave the country to return to France because of the faltering health of his father.
-Accompanied by his son, he crossed British-American lines to enter British-occupied New York City, where he was imprisoned as an American spy for three months without a hearing.
-Eventually, he was able to sail for Britain, and was shipwrecked off the coast of Ireland.
-From Britain, he sailed to France, where he was briefly reunited with his father.
+In 1779, during the American Revolutionary War, Crèvecœur tried to leave the country to return to France because of the faltering health of his father.
+Accompanied by his son, he entered British-occupied New York City, where he was imprisoned as a suspected American spy for three months.
+Eventually, he was released and sailed for England, but was shipwrecked off the coast of Ireland.
+From England, he sailed to France, where he was briefly reunited with his father.
 After spending some time recovering at the family estate, he visited Paris and the salon of Sophie d'Houdetot.